akb825/DeepSea/modules/Core/Core/README.md

 # Error management

-DeepSea will set errno (either directly or indirectly) when a function fails.
-Typical values to look out for include:
+DeepSea will set `errno` (either directly or indirectly) when a function fails.
+Typical values to look out for, some of which are custom, include:

-* EINVAL: invalid arguments.
+* `EINVAL`: invalid arguments.
-* ENOMEM: failed to allocate memory.
+* `ENOMEM`: failed to allocate memory.
-* EAGAIN: run out of thread or processess resources.
+* `EAGAIN`: run out of thread or processess resources.
-* ENOENT: file not found.
+* `ENOENT`: file not found.
-* EACCESS: permission denied reading a file.
+* `EACCESS`: permission denied reading a file.
-* EIO: IO error reading the a stream.
+* `EIO`: IO error reading the a stream.
+* `ERANGE`: math value is out of the expected range.

+Custom `errno` values are:

+* `EINDEX`: index out of range.
+* `ESIZE`: invalid data size.
-* EILSEQ: invalid file format.
+* `EFORMAT`: invalid file format.
-* ERANGE: not enough space in the output.
+* `ENOTFOUND`: element not found.

-In order to get a string for the error enum, use the dsErrorString() function found in DeepSea/Core/Error.h.
+In order to get a string for the error enum, use the `dsErrorString()` function found in `DeepSea/Core/Error.h`.

+## Why `ERRNO`?

+`errno` "feels" dirty due to relying on a (thread-local) global value that may be inadvertently changed before you have a chance to inspect it.
+However, the alternative (explicit result codes) is very invasive and makes the interface awkward to use. (e.g. `Object* create()` vs. `ResultCode create(Object** outPtr)`)

+Nearly all code only cares about whether or not an operation succeeds, and the reason (communicated by `errno`) is only for informational purposes.
+While it's not *desirable* to have the possibility of reporting the incorrect reason if `errno` is changed before it's reported, it isn't critical to the execution of the program.
+It was decided that this is an acceptable cost compared to the added API complexity and extra work required to keep track of result codes in nested function calls.

+Specialized result enums are used for the rare functions where the exact reason must be communicated to ensure proper program execution.